 Getting started in Connecticut

-Connecticut cottage food producers must complete a state-approved food safety training program.
+Connecticut cottage food producers must complete a state-approved food safety training program and have their premises inspected before they can sell.
 They must obtain and keep written confirmation that their food preparation area is compliant with local zoning laws.
 (Other local restrictions may apply.)
 If a Connecticut cottage food producer has a private water supply, the water must be tested to demonstrate that it is safe to drink.
 Connecticut cottage food producers must pay a $50 registration fee to the Department of Consumer Protection.
-The state imposes a yearly gross sales limit of $25,000.
-Connecticut cottage food producers must maintain records of all sales.

 Connecticut cottage food labels